Welcome to the world of electronic product development in Altium's world-class electronic design software. This tutorial will help you

 An ECO is created for each change that needs to be made to the PCB so that it matches the schematic.

 - Click on Validate Changes.
 If all changes are validated, a green tick will appear next to each change in the Status list.
-If the changes are not validated, close the dialog, check the Messages panel and resolve any errors.
+If the changes are not validated, close the dialog, check the Messages panel and

 - If all changes are validated, click on Execute Changes to send the changes to the PCB editor.